soulsands/trilium-chat/README.md

 ## Introduction

-The chat plugin for Trilium currently supports Chatgpt.
+The chat plugin highly integrated with Trilium.

 This project is written in vanilla JavaScript, and is a frontend-only project.
 For those interested in developing Trilium plugins, there are some details within that can be referenced.